phelipetls/blog/content/posts/making-vim-understand-typescript-path-mapping/index.md

 ## Parsing `compilerOptions.paths`

-Next step is to parse `compilerOptions.paths` to create a table that maps aliases into their real full paths.
+Next step is to parse `compilerOptions.paths` to create a table that maps aliases into their full paths.
 For example, given this configuration:

 ```json
 {